 - Strollers not carrying a child are to be treated in the same manner as small non-commercial carts (above). - Customers may board the coach with the child in the stroller.
-Upon request, deploy the lift or ramp for customers with a stroller.

-- Once on board the coach, a child may remain seated in the stroller as long as the child is strapped in the stroller and the stroller is secured in the securement area.
-If the securement area is not available, the child must be removed from the stroller and held in the lap of the adult customer or in a seat alongside the adult customer.
-Customers with disabilities using mobility devices, including waiting customers with disabilities using mobility devices, have priority in the securement area.
-(This rule does not apply to ADA Accessible strollers.) - Folding strollers must be folded and placed under or between seats, unless the stroller is too full to do so or if the stroller is being occupied and secured per above. - Non-folding strollers: - Must not block the aisle or doorways. - Must be under the control of the owner at all times. - May be parked with the brake set in the priority seating area if space is available.
+Upon request, deploy the lift or ramp for customers with a stroller. - Once on board the coach, a child may remain seated in the stroller as long as the child is strapped in the stroller and the stroller is secured in the securement area.
+If the securement area is not available, the child must be removed from the stroller and held in the lap of the adult customer or in a seat alongside the adult customer. - Folding strollers must be folded and placed under or between seats, unless the stroller is too full to do so or if the stroller is being occupied and secured per above. - Non-folding strollers: - Must not block the aisle or doorways. - ° Must be under the control of the owner at all times. - May be parked with the brake set in the priority seating area if space is available.
 Note that customers with disabilities and seniors have priority use of this area.